shellynagar27/Portfolio-Projects/Practice Projects/SQL/Housing Project/README.md

 # Nashville housing Data Cleaning SQL Project

 The Nashville Housing Data Cleaning Project aimed to learn and apply SQL techniques for effective data cleaning.
+This project is a replication of a tutorial from [Alex The Analyst's YouTube Video](https://www.youtube.com/watch?v=8rO7ztF4NtU&list=PLUaB-1hjhk8H48Pj32z4GZgGWyylqv85f&index=3).
 ## Tool used
 Microsoft SQL Server